bestwoody/tics-script/integrated/ti.sh.md

 tiflash=dir     <- only used by rngine module, tiflash=ip:port    it means which tiflash instance rngine should connect, tiflash=ip:dir    "tiflash=host:dir" is used for support remote connect.

+cores=10        <- only used by spark_w module,
+                   total cpu cores to allow spark applications to use on the machine (default: all available)

+mem=10G         <- only used by spark_w module,
+                   total amount of memory to allow spark applications to use on the machine (default: your machine's total RAM minus 1 GB)
 ```

 A little more complex case: